 Diamonds in the Construction Industry

 There’s a difference between a normal consumer saw and an industry diamond blade.
 Many projects require a cutting blade that can handle thick aggregate that a normal saw can’t cut through.
 Concrete platforms are thick.
 And so is asphalt, masonry, stone, and rebar.
-So what are used are high-quality diamond blades that can cut through the thick and tough material on buildings, bridges, and so on.
+So what are used is a high-quality diamond blade that can cut through the thick and tough material on buildings, bridges, and so on.
 But what makes a diamond blade a diamond blade?

 Diamonds are placed on a saw, usually a circular saw, to cut thick aggregate.
 Metal matrices are placed on the circular saw, followed by a bond tail, and then the diamond itself.
 People may wonder if real diamonds are actually used to cut and grind against concrete and steel.
 The answer is both yes and no.

 One of the hardest materials known to man is diamond.
 Only a diamond can cut other diamonds.
 When selecting a stone, it wouldn’t make total sense to use the fine gemstones sold in jewelry stores, so synthetic diamonds are used.
 These are genuine, solid crystals that can withstand high temperatures, making them ideal for uses in construction.